 Crafting an effective job posting is as much an art as it is a science.
-A well optimised job posting will present well on job boards, be easily searchable and is enticing to the candidates you are targeting to fill the role.
-Furthermore, optimised posts tend to generate more qualified applications and can reduce the time to hire.
-Our data has shown that successful jobs tend to have at least around 50 candidates over its posting duration.
+A well-optimized job posting will present well on job boards, be easily searchable and be enticing to the candidates you are targeting to fill the role.
+Furthermore, optimized posts tend to generate more qualified applications and can reduce the time to hire.
+Our data has shown that successful jobs tend to have at least around 50 candidates over their posting duration.

 While there are a number of variables that influence how well a job performs, found below are some of our recommendations to consider when posting your job post.

 When considering what to title the posting, remove extra or descriptive terms which can instead be placed within the job description itself.

 If you are hiring for a Sales Representative, that should be the job title.
 Avoid using all capital letters, jargon, or special characters (like &, $, !) as this can impact the visibility of the job in search results.
 Using terms like ‘Ninja’ or ‘Guru’ can be eye-catching when found, but the job itself will struggle to appear in search results as candidates are unlikely to use terms like these when searching for their next job.

 If you’re targeting candidates with a certain level of experience, you may want to specify the career level in your title (e.g. Entry-Level Accountant).

 Start typing in the job title field to see Workable's suggestions.